 b) one data rate measurement for the DL within the "dlDataRate" attribute; and/or.

-Editor’s note: Whether Data Rate monitoring requires the report of the maximum and minimum calculated during the waiting time is FFS.

 - if the feature "EnQoSMon" is supported, for QoS monitoring report for congestion information, one or more entries of the "congestReports" array, where each entry sahll contain:

 1. the identification of the affected service flows (if not all the flows are affected) encoded in the "flows" attribute if applicable;